Loading...

 Figure 8 StrictJSON under the hood

-SrictJSON is used extensively in TaskGen (https://github.com/simbianai/taskgen) for Agent outputs, and the original StrictJSON repo is at https://github.com/tanchongmin/strictjson
+StrictJSON is used extensively in TaskGen (https://github.com/simbianai/taskgen) for Agent outputs.
+The original StrictJSON repository lives at https://github.com/tanchongmin/strictjson.

-Also, stay tuned for our next article, where we will share more about how to make LLM pipelines more robust using verifiers and ground truth checking.
+Also, stay tuned for our next article, where we will share how to make LLM pipelines more robust using verifiers and ground-truth checking.
+Verifiers pair naturally with Structured Outputs: once the shape is guaranteed, the next question is whether the content in that shape is correct.